-Among wearable devices, smartwatches have been commercially available for a long time, and many researches have been conducted.
-Spinsante et al. \cite{accuracy_in_low_intensity} focused on the heart rate obtained from a smartwatch during low-intensity physical activity and measured its accuracy.
-Sen et al. \cite{eating_recognition} propose a method to record eating behavior, such as whether the user ate with hands, chopsticks, or a spoon, using data obtained from the accelerometer and gyroscope of a smartwatch.
-By capturing food images with the camera built into the smartwatch and performing image identification, the contents of the meal are also recorded.
-Johnston et al. \cite{smartwatch_walk_authentication} focused on the fact that smartwatches are always worn at the same place and in the same direction, and proposed a method for biometric authentication based on gait using data obtained from the accelerometer and gyroscope of the smartwatch.
-In general, smartphones are often carried in a trouser pocket or handbag.
-Compared to these locations, activity information tends to appear more on the wrist where the smartwatch is worn.
+Among wearable devices, smartwatches have long been commercially available, and there is much research on them.
+Spinsante et al. \cite{accuracy_in_low_intensity} studied the heart rate obtained from a smartwatch during low-intensity physical activity and measured its accuracy.
+Sen et al. \cite{eating_recognition} proposed a method to record a user's eating behavior, such as the use of hands, chopsticks, or a spoon, by using data obtained from a smartwatch's accelerometer and gyroscope.
+By capturing food images with the smartwatch's built-in camera and performing image identification, the meal contents were also recorded.
+In another study, by leveraging the fact that smartwatches are always worn at the same location and in the same direction, Johnston et al. \cite{smartwatch_walk_authentication} proposed a method for biometric authentication based on gait data obtained from a smartwatch's accelerometer and gyroscope.\par

+Smartphones are typically carried in a pants pocket or handbag, but compared to those locations, more activity information tends to be available at the wrist, where smartwatches are worn.
 Weiss et al. \cite{smartwatch_activity_recognition} showed that a smartwatch can identify actions more effectively than a smartphone in hand-based physical behaviors such as eating.
-For the behavior ``drinking'', the smartwatch was able to identify the behavior with 93.3\% accuracy, while the smartphone could only achieve 77.3\% accuracy.
-Iakovakis et al. \cite{oh_detection} are conducting a study aimed at predicting the Blood Pressure (BP) drop caused by postural changes using a smart watch.
-Orthostatic hypotension (OH) has been shown to cause dizziness and fainting, and is a risk factor for falls in the young as well as the elderly.
-Therefore, they propose a mathematical prediction model which can reduce the risk of fall due to OH by sensing heart rate variability.
-Mauldin et al. \cite{smartfall} proposed an Android application ``SmartFall'' that detects falls using acceleration data obtained from a commercially available smartwatch.
-The smartwatch is paired with a smartphone that runs SmartFall.
+The smartwatch could identify the behavior of ``drinking'' with 93.3\% accuracy, while the smartphone could only achieve 77.3\% accuracy.\par

+Among other potential applications, Iakovakis et al. \cite{oh_detection} conducted a study on using a smartwatch to predict blood pressure drops due to postural changes.
+Orthostatic hypotension (OH) has been shown to cause dizziness and fainting and is a risk factor for falls in the young as well as the elderly.
+Accordingly, they proposed a mathematical prediction model that can reduce the risk of falls due to OH by sensing heart rate variability.
+Mauldin et al. \cite{smartfall} proposed an Android application, ``SmartFall,'' that detects falls by using acceleration data obtained from a commercially available smartwatch.
+The smartwatch is paired with a smartphone that runs the software.
 SmartFall communicates with a cloud server to perform the calculations necessary to predict falls in real time, while maintaining data privacy.
-Ciabattoni et al. \cite{smartwatch_stress_detection} have proposed a method for detecting mental stress during various cognitive tasks in real time.
-Galvanic Skin Response (GSR), RR Interval and Body Temperature (BT) acquired by a commercial smartwatch are used to classify stress.
-Sun et al. \cite{SleepMonitor} present ``SleepMonitor'', a smartwatch based system for monitoring the respiratory rate and body position.
-The system uses accelerometer data collected on the wrist to estimate respiratory rate.
-The results of the evaluation experiments showed that the system can monitor respiratory rate and body position during sleep with high accuracy under various conditions.\par
+Ciabattoni et al. \cite{smartwatch_stress_detection} proposed a method for detecting mental stress during various cognitive tasks in real time.
+Stress is classified by using galvanic skin response (GSR), RR interval (i.e., the time between successive R-peaks in an ECG), and body temperature data acquired by a commercial smartwatch.
+Sun et al. \cite{SleepMonitor} developed ``SleepMonitor,'' a smartwatch-based system for monitoring the user's respiratory rate and body position.
+The system uses accelerometer data collected at the wrist to estimate the respiratory rate.
+The results of evaluation experiments showed that the system could monitor the respiratory rate and body position during sleep with high accuracy under various conditions.\par

-On an artificial body, wearable devices can not collect biometric information and thus we may not be able to use these methods.
-Methods using sensors such as accelerometers and GPS are applicable, but methods using biometric data are not.
-We try to make these applications available to artificial bodies as well as to living bodies by inputting data to biometric sensors of wearable devices.
+On the other hand, for an artificial limb, wearable devices can not collect biometric information.
+In that case, methods using sensors such as accelerometers and gyroscopes are applicable, but methods using biometric data are not.
+Accordingly, we seek to make these applications available to users with artificial limbs as well as living limbs by inputting suitable data to the biometric sensors of wearable devices.

-\subsection{Studies using Pulse Data}
+\subsection{Studies on Pulse Data}